network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 However, a number of caveats come with measuring in parallel:

 - Half-duplex links may not permit simultaneous uplink and downlink traffic.
-This means the test might not reach the path's capacity in both directions at once and thus not expose all the potential sources of low responsiveness.
+This restriction means the test might not reach the path's capacity in both directions at once and thus not expose all the potential sources of low responsiveness.
 - Debuggability of the results becomes harder:
 During parallel measurement it is impossible to differentiate whether